-- 8. What is the name of the supreme principle of morality, according to Mill?
-What does it say? - 9.
-What does Mill mean by "happiness"? - 10.
-What does it mean to say that happiness is "aggregative"? - 11.
+- 8. What is the major difference between "consequentialist" ethical theories and "deontological" ethical theories?
+Which theory that we studied is consequentialist, and which is deontological? - 9.
+What is the name of the supreme principle of morality, according to Mill?
+What does it say? - 10.
+What does Mill mean by "happiness"? - 11.
+What does it mean to say that happiness is "aggregative"? - 12.
 What case did we use in class to explain the justice objection?
 Describe the justice objection, and explain how the case seems to raise the justice objection.